 Coaching for Anxiety: How Health Coaches Can Reduce Anxiety

 The world is anxious ‒ there’s no denying it.
 Anxiety is a feeling that comes and goes and shouldn’t interfere with your everyday life.
 Everyone experiences stress and anxiety at some point.
-In the case of an anxiety disorder, however, the feelings of fear and the intense worrying may be constant, intense, and even debilitating.
-One in 10 people worldwide suffer from anxiety, with 40 million affected in the U.S. alone.
+In the case of an anxiety disorder, however, the feelings of fear and intense worrying may be constant, intense, and even debilitating.
+One in 10 people worldwide suffers from anxiety, with 40 million affected in the U.S. alone.
 Of those 40 million, approximately two-thirds are women, and 8% are under the age of 18.

 Those who struggle with anxiety are looking for treatment, support, and understanding ‒ and many are looking for ways to reduce their anxiety naturally, sans medication.
 Working with a mental health professional, like a therapist, or a wellness professional, like a Health Coach, can give you holistic tools for dealing with your anxiety.